clay/clay-kiln/docs/kilnjs.md

 * ***CLOSE_FORM*** - Triggered when a Kiln form is closed.
 For inline fields this occurs when the field loses focus.
 When the user clicks out of the field.
 The payload returned from this action is `undefined`.

 * ***UPDATE_FORMDATA*** - Triggered when an user changes the data in a form field.
 The payload returns an object containing the path (field being changed) and data (the new value).
- > This action happens "on change", _not_ "on save".
+ > The UPDATE_FORMDATA happens "on change", _not_ "on save".

 * ***UPDATE_COMPONENT*** - Triggered when a component is saved.
 The payload returns a JSON object containing all the fields in the component's schema, with the values for each of them.

+* ***PRELOAD_SUCCESS*** - Triggered when preloaded data is added to the store.
+The payload returns a JSON object containing the stable state of the store including users, components, page state and layout state.

 * ***UPDATE_PAGE_STATE*** - Triggered when the page state changes.
 When it is published, unpublished, etc. The payload returned contains the page meta information, including published date/time, update date/time, history, users, etc.